Amy Schumer ‘Leather Special’ Is A Trainwreck, Netflix Subscribers Say

 Amy Schumer: The Leather Special is going over like a lead balloon on Netflix.

-The stand-up comedy video from the edgy Trainwreck star initially received a one-star rating from most Netflix subscribers, but has recently inched its way up two stars.
+The stand-up comedy video from the edgy Trainwreck star initially received a one-star rating from most Netflix subscribers but has recently inched its way up two stars.
 The vast majority of ratings seem to still be of the one-star variety (there is no zero-star category).

-Quite a few users suggest that what they consider a the very ordinary/disappointing special represents a downward spiral in Schumer’s career.
+Quite a few users suggest that what they consider the very ordinary/disappointing special represents a downward spiral in Schumer’s career.

-Earlier this month, the Inqusitr described Amy’s performance in The Leather Special as rushed, clumsily written, and excessively vulgar and lacking in continuity and subtext.
+Earlier this month, the Inquisitr described Amy’s performance in The Leather Special as rushed, clumsily written, and excessively vulgar and lacking in continuity and subtext.

 Schumer, a one-time Saturday Night Live host, originally reached the celebrity track on Comedy Central with her sketch series Inside Amy Schumer.
 The Trainwreck film, which she wrote and starred in, was a hit and resulted in a Golden Globe nomination for best actress in a comedy.
 The Leather Special is Amy Schumer’s first comedy special since 2015’s Live at the Apollo on HBO, which was directed by fellow comedian Chris Rock, as the Inquisitr previously noted.